schillerandrew/city-explorer/README.md

 > ## Overview

-This app lets you explore aspects of different cities located all around the world.
-Just put in a valid name, and start exploring!
+This app lets you explore aspects of different cities located all around the U.S. Just put in a valid name, and start exploring!

 > ## Getting Started